ueffel/caddy-imagefilter/README.md

 }
 ```

+* **fs** specifies an alternate (perhaps virtual) file system to use.
+Any Caddy module in the
+  `caddy.fs` namespace can be used here.
+Any root path/prefix will still apply to alternate file
+  system modules.
+By default, the local disk is used.
 * **root** sets the path to the site root for just this file server instance, overriding any other.
   Default: `{http.vars.root}` or the current working directory.
 Note: This subdirective only changes
   the root for this directive.
 For other directives (like `try_files` or `templates`) to know the